twhitehead/issue-wine-ff-autocenter/README.md

 # Summary

-This is a test program to verify correct operation of auto centering of force feedback devices under Windows and Wine.
+This is a test program to test the operation of auto centering of force feedback devices under Windows and Wine.
 A pre-compiled version is available in the `bin` folder.

-The program will cycle through all you force feedback devices popping up dialogues titled by the device that is being tested.
-The dialogues purposes are, in order,
+The program will query you about your system and then cycle throuh your force feedback devices popping up dialogues titled by the device that

-* report the initial value of `DIPROP_AUTOCENTER`,
+* report if autocenter is intial set on or not (i.e., the initial value of `DIPROP_AUTOCENTER`),
-* pause after acquiring the device without setting `DIPROP_AUTOCENTER` so you can test your device,
+* ask if autocenter is on after acquiring the device without setting autocentering (i.e. `DIPROP_AUTOCENTER` left at initial value),
-* pause after acquiring the device with `DIPROP_AUTOCENTER` to `DIPROPAUTOCENTER_OFF` so you can test your device, and
+* ask if autocenter is on after acquiring the device after setting autocentering off (i.e., `DIPROP_AUTOCENTER` set to `DIPROPAUTOCENTER_OFF`), and
-* pause after acquiring the device with `DIPROP_AUTOCENTER` to `DIPROPAUTOCENTER_ON` so you can test your device.
+* ask if autocenter is on after acquiring the device after setting autocentering on (i.e., `DIPROP_AUTOCENTER` set to `DIPROPAUTOCENTER_ON`).

-# Upstream breakage

-I hacked together this program as I believe [merge request 8605](https://gitlab.winehq.org/wine/wine/-/merge_requests/8605) (which was merged) broke `DIPROP_AUTOCENTER` support in almost all cases.
-Others disagree.
-The problem is none of us have a bunch of devices to test.
-With this program people can test their devices and report back so we know what is the case

-My expectation is that, for devices that udev HIDRAW doesn't work (e.g., so udev input or SDL are the only option)
-* all non-HID driver devices for which the kernel driver supported auto center (e.g., the I-FORCE) are now broken with respect to `DIPROP_AUTOCENTER` for all input methods

-with respect to devices where udev HIDRAW wouldn't work with auto center, but udev input or SDL would (e.g., devices that that don't turn auto center on on reset and off on stop all effects)
-* all HID non-pidff driver devices for which the kernel driver supports auto center (e.g., the Logitech WingMan Force) are now broken with respect to `DIPROP_AUTOCENTER` for all input methods

-and with respect to devices where udev HIDRAW does work with auto center (e.g., devices that do turn auto center on on reset and off on stop all effects
-* all HID pdiff driver devices for which the kernel driver supported auto center (e.g., the USB SideWinder 2) are broken with respect to `DIPROP_AUTOCENTER` for all input methods but udev HIDRAW
+A `ffdefault.log` file will be created in the directory the program is ran with the results.

+Please run this under Windows and Wine and send me the `ffdefault.log` files (open a pull request to add it, open an issue to report it, or just email it to my twhitehead gmail email address) along with any other details you feel may be pertinent.

 # Correct operation

-* when `DIPROP_AUTOCENTER` is not set by the program, the device should exhibit which ever behaviour is the default upon being acquired (the default can be obtained by querying the `DIPROP_AUTOCENTER` property),
-* when `DIPROP_AUTOCENTER` is set to `DIPROPAUTOCENTER_OFF`, the device should not exhibit auto centering behaviour upon being acquired, and
-* when `DIPROP_AUTOCENTER` is set to `DIPROPAUTOCENTER_ON`, the device should exhibit auto centering behaviour upon being acquired.
+A device is working 100% correctly with respect to `DIPROP_AUTOCENTER` will

+* have the same intial autocentering setting under Windows and Wine,
+* autocenter or not for the first test according to the initial value,
+* not autocenter for the second test as it was explicitly turned off, and
+* autocenter for the third test as it was explicitly turned on.

-The initial value of `DIPROP_AUTOCENTER` should also agree between Windows and Wine.
-This is required as some programs may assume the Windows initial value instead of checking and setting it.
+Agreement on the initial value is important as some programs may assume the Windows initial value instead of checking and setting it.
 These programs will be broken if Wine has a different initial value.

-# Verifying your device

-Wine has three different ways of getting input.
-For each of these (see below for how to choose which one) run the program and

-* note the default shown in the first dialogue box,
-* verify auto center is acting accordingly when the second dialogue box is up,
-* verify auto center is off when the third dialogue box is up, and
-* verify auto center is on when the fourth dialogue box is up, and

-Note that the merge request I believe broke everything was merged on 2026-08-06, so you need to test with a wine version newer than that in order to determine if it has indeed broken your device (or fixed it).

-If you have Windows as well, run the program under Windows and check that the default shown in the first dialogue box matches what is shown when ran under Wine.
-Please report any wrong behaviour or discrepancies between Windows and Wine for the default setting.
+I expect some devices will be broken with respect to the initial value as the initial value for Wine is on for all devices (as of 2025-08-05) because that is what it was for the one device I had to test when I implemented it.
+Reporting your device will allow me to set the correct initial value for your device too.

-# Wine bus
+# Wine backend

 Wine can get device input from three sources in Linux: SDL, udev input, and udev HIDRAW.
-To fully test your device you need control which of these are enabled.
+To fully test your device you need to control which of these are enabled.

 ## SDL